Point DNS to a Clustered Server (AWS)

-If you are on a custom dedicated plan with WP Engine, in which you are using clustered architecture to achieve redundancy, this article will guide you in how to setup your DNS, and provide insight into why settings must be configured in this way.
+Learn how to point DNS to to a clustered AWS solution with WP Engine.
+This article will guide you in how to setup your DNS, and provide insight into why settings must be configured in this way.

 About Clustered Architecture